 You can learn more about what wildlife crime is and what the UK priorities are in relation to wildlife crime on the UK National Wildlife Crime Unit website.

-Police Scotland is a member of the Partnership for Action against Wildlife crime (PAW) which brings together law enforcement, land managers, conservationists and the Scottish Government: https://www.scotland.gov.uk/Topics/Environment/Wildlife-Habitats/paw-scotland.
+Police Scotland is a member of the Partnership for Action against Wildlife Crime (PAW) which brings together law enforcement, land managers, conservationists, and the Scottish Government: http://www.scotland.gov.uk/Topics/Environment/Wildlife-Habitats/paw-scotland.

 What to do if you witness wildlife crime

-- Take a note of the date, time and weather conditions.
+- Take note of the date, time, and weather conditions

-- Cover up any suspected poisoned baits or victims to prevent any animal / person coming into contact with them.
+- Cover up any suspected poisoned baits or victims to prevent any animal or person from coming into contact with them.

 - Do report.
 Even if you are not sure - report the incident.
 The evidence of wildlife crime is not always obvious.